Textile in space is a dream that human beings have seen beyond the use of textiles in mere clothings as a covering.

-As we continue our journey to reach the stars following with the previous chapter, we will surely come to know some of the amazing applications of textile in both space and aerospace.
-We have already come to know some of the key features for a textile product (such as fiber, yarn, fabric) which are essential to be converted into intricate and highly modern aero-crafts.
+As we continue our journey to reach the stars following with the previous chapter of Textile in Space, we will surely come to know some of the amazing applications of textile in both space and aerospace.
+We have already come to know some of the key features for space textiles (such as fiber, yarn, fabric) which are essential to be converted into intricate and highly modern aero-crafts.

-Textiles in Aircraft Manufacturing: When Dream Becomes Reality
+Textile in space: In Aircraft Manufacturing- When Dream Becomes Reality to Reach the Space!

 The broken parts of rotor blade can operate as projectile and form external effect.
 So, woven structure and material such as Kevlar, Nylon, glass fiber metal resign, aromatic polyamide and carbon/epoxy composite structures are used to decrease the impact damage.
 These textile materials co-operate with flight surface and help the rotor inner side for covering against ballistic damage.